TRaSH-Guides/Guides/includes/french-guide/radarr-french-example-2160p-remuxes.md

 ??? example "Workflow - [CLICK TO EXPAND]"

     - It will download WEB-DL 2160p for the streaming movies you see more often lately.
-    - It will upgrade till Remux-2160p when available.
+    - It will upgrade to Remux-2160p when available.
     - It will fallback to the 1080p Remuxes profile if no 2160p are available.
     - The downloaded media will be upgraded to any of the added Custom Formats until a score of 9999.